Once Abandoned in a Box, Mama and True Are Now Looking for Loving Homes to Call Their Own

 True was one of Mama’s kittens who seemed most connected to her.
 And after everything Mama has been through, we want her to go to a home with one of her beloved kittens.
 True is a fun-loving, energetic and adorable kitten.
 Both Mama and True are polydactyl, which means they have six toes on each front paw—it’s as cute as it sounds!

-Mama and True are looking for a family who will be patient with them and give them the love and time necessary to adjust to a new home.
-These incredibly resilient cats have plenty of love to give—they just need the right people to see them for the pets they are truly meant to be.
+Mama and True are looking for a family who will give them lots of love and a new place to call home.
+These incredibly resilient cats have plenty of love to give—they just need the right family to find them.
 Though the beginnings were tragic, we know that Mama and True’s next chapter will be their best yet.
-Help us find the right home for these special cats.
+These two have become favorites amongst ASPCA staff.
+Help us find a home for these two!

 If you are interested in adopting Mama and True, please contact Tina Reddington at [email protected].